nerdshark/simplix/README.md

 ### How to Build
 The following assumes a x86-64/AMD64 Linux distribution.
-The only thing required is a working MinGW x86-64 gcc and linker.
-If you happen to run Ubuntu, just execute 'sudo apt-get install gcc-mingw-w64-x86-64'.
+The only thing required is a working MinGW x86-64 g++ and linker.
+If you happen to run Ubuntu, just execute 'sudo apt-get install g++-mingw-w64-x86-64'.
 That should get you everything.
 Then, assuming you're in the cloned directory, just do 'make' and a UEFI application called 'simplix.efi' should be in the directory.

 ### How to Test